lanceturbes/anywhere-fitness-backend/endpoints.md

 ### Create New Class

 This endpoint is protected; you must send your requests with a login token in the request header, and that token must be valid (not expired, correctly formatted) and for a user account registered as an instructor.

 If you are not an instructor, you will receive an `access denied` message.

+An instructor will be automatically added to the class's attendees list when successful.

 **Endpoint**: `[POST] /api/classes`